A career with the TSB

 Subscribe to the Job Alert on www.jobbank.gc.ca (students can use this service as well).
-For more information, see How to apply for a job in the federal public service: A practical guide for applicants.
+For more information, see A guide on how to apply for a job in the federal public service.

 Note!
 When setting criteria for job alerts, you may have to use our official legal title: Canadian Transportation Accident Investigation and Safety Board.

 Although we're a small organization, we do have opportunities for students.
 We encourage you to visit the student section of the Public Service Commission's Careers website, and to register with the Federal Student Work Experience Program (FSWEP).